BasharAlwarad/Software_Engineering_course/28_access_modifiers/README.md

 #### internal

-- **What:** Accessible anywhere in the same assembly (project), but not from other assemblies.
+- Accessible anywhere in the same assembly (project), but not from other assemblies.
-- **When to use:** When you want to share code within a project but hide it from outside consumers.
+- When you want to share code within a project but hide it from outside consumers.
-- **Why:** Helps organize code and control visibility in larger solutions.
+- Helps organize code and control visibility in larger solutions.

 ```csharp
 internal string Email;